-There are also two passive radiators inside, responsible for enhancing the lower frequencies.
+There are also two passive radiators inside, responsible for reinforcing the lower frequencies.
 They’re placed opposite each other to cancel out any vibrations.

 More after the break

-The six buttons on top of the speaker let you switch between these two inputs, adjust volume, and turn power on and off.
-The soft-touch buttons are nice to press, and there are tiny LED indicators alongside them.
+The six buttons on the rubber top of the speaker let you switch between these two inputs (an LED lights up to indicate connection), adjust volume and turn the power on and off.
+Press down the power button, and a voice will tell you how much battery charge is left.

-It does a decent job of spreading sound around the room evenly, too.
-Even as we move around the speaker, there doesn't seem to be any blind spots.
-The sound remainessolid and robust regardless of where we stand.
+It does its key job – spreading sound around evenly – with aplomb.
+Even as we move around the speaker, there is little variance in the presentation.
+The music remains solid and robust regardless of our position.

 That solidity is what makes the Revolve so listenable.
 We play Linkin Park’s One Step Closer and the drums hit with a satisfying thump, basslines are deep and full bodied, and the rhythm is punchy and gripping.